garry-clawson/robot_programming/Presentation.md

 ## Route Planning Overview

-The path planning uses the [BUG2 algorithm](https://automaticaddison.com/the-bug2-algorithm-for-robot-motion-planning/) and a homing beacon system to avoid collisions and get to required points for image taking.
+Path planning uses the [BUG2 algorithm](https://automaticaddison.com/the-bug2-algorithm-for-robot-motion-planning/) and a homing beacon system to avoid collisions and get to required points for image taking.

 The algorithm is controlled by being in a series of states `LOOK_TOWARDS`, `GOAL_SEEK`, `WALL_FOLLOW`, `ROTATE_TO_VINES` and `HOMING_BEACON`.